Shops And Businesses.

 John Molohan, Menlough,

 This shop was situated between Menlough Community Centre and Menlough Post Office.
 John hailed from Co.
 Longford originally.
 This was a small grocery shop but mainly a butcher shop.
-John carried out his trade as a Butcher, was also known to be what used to be called a “jobber” dealing in cattle.
+John carried out his trade as a butcher, was also known to be what used to be called a jobber dealing in cattle.
 John, along with his wife Maisie, ran the shop until the 1990s.
 After their deaths it was sold and demolished.
 The site now hosts a house, Menlough/Skehana Credit Union Office and apartments.

-Lohans was a partnership between Paddy Walsh, Watt Costello and Mrs Lohan Delaney who also carried on a Solicitors practice there.
-In the late 1970’s they all retired and sold the property to Brendan Glynn.
-Brendan continued on as a pub and small foodmarket and later as just a Pub.
-Brendan retired some years later and now the property is Flynn’s Bar.
+Lohans was later a partnership between Paddy Walsh, Watt Costello and Mrs. Lohan Delaney who also carried on a Solicitors practice there.
+In the late 1970s they all retired and sold the property to Brendan Glynn.
+Brendan continued on as a pub and small food market and later as just a pub.
+Brendan retired some years later and then the property became Flynn’s Bar.
 Following it’s closure it is now an apartment complex.

 Further Submission by Emma Laffey

 Lohan’s shop was an invaluable part of the local community in Menlough.
-It had a pub & shop which sold almost everything you would need from your house to farm.
-Thankfully Patsy Laffey has kept the tickbook belonging to Lohan’s and the pages start from as early as 1905.
-This tickbook contains a great insight to what the local people were buying at the time and the cost of living.
-Every customer had their own tickbook and brought it with them when purchasing any items at the shop.
+It had a pub and shop which sold almost everything you would need from your house to farm.
+Thankfully Patsy Laffey has kept the tick book belonging to Lohan’s and the pages start from as early as 1905.
+This tick book contains a great insight to what the local people were buying at the time and the cost of living.
+Every customer had their own tick book and brought it with them when purchasing any items at the shop.

-We also have a photograph of the inside of the shop during 1960s featuring Martin Costello and Padraic Devanney ( Connemara man).
+We also have a photograph of the inside of the shop during 1960s featuring Martin Costello and Padraic Devanney from Connemara.
 The photograph was kindly donated by Bridie Scanlon.
-After second Mass on Sunday some local men would go to the ware’s room ( known locally as the Dáil room) some of the names of frequent visitors were Martin Costello, Mike Costello, Thomas Donohoe, Matt Donohoe and Markie Naughton
+After second Mass on Sunday some local men would go to the ware’s room ( known locally as the Dáil room) some of the names of frequent visitors were Martin Costello, Mike Costello, Thomas Donohoe, Matt Donohoe and Markie Naughton.

 You can follow this link to view this beautiful tickbook: